Design Principles in Software Development Part 2

 }

-So for that senario, it should be create the interface only for the need, so I separate IDataServiceBase into following two interfaces.
-So you can use each interface to implement some detail on separate class file.
+For that scenario, you should create interfaces only for what is needed.
+So I separated IDataServiceBase into the following two interfaces.
+You can use each interface to implement specific details in a separate class file.

 update(filter: Collection, doc: Collection);